bencarpena/dataengineering/README.md

 ## Solution Architecture
 My proposed solution architecture and data engineering pipeline ingests data in any format and structure.
 Data is then delivered to consumers as data products - marked as *General Availability* and *Public Preview* accordingly - that can be integrated in *any* platform and in any manner (velocity, volume, value, veracity, variety).

+### Lego bricks
+Think of data as individual lego bricks.
+On its own, we could not make sense of it.
+But it is meant to integrate and join with our lego bricks.
+From there we can see the big picture and play with it.

+I've used this analogy in my data engineering projects with great success.
+Data engineers in this sense are also brick masters and our data consumers are the lego masters.

 ## Important Technical notes
+- My solution architecture and design relies heavily on Azure Data Factory, Databricks, Python, and SQL
 - Normalized relational databases are too rigid to scale to the requirements of enormous datasets.
 - Making your data products semi-structured or unstructured is an advantage.
 - One row is one record.
 Columns denote attributes.
 Combination of attributes facilitate key-value pairing.